“Boilerplate provision” is the term used it refer to specific standard clauses that usually appear at the end of a contract.

 What are the Standard Boilerplate Provisions in Contracts?

 - Here are some standard boilerplate provisions and what they generally cover.
 These provisions vary significantly.
-However, it depends on the specific language used and items addressed in the clause.
+However, it depends on the specific language user and items addressed in the clause.

 1. Choice of Law

-- The selection of law provision determines which state’s legal rules it applied in the lawsuit’s event.
+- The selection of law provision determines which state’s legal rules applied in the lawsuit’s event.

 2. Jurisdiction